josemarcosit/angular-solid/README.md

 ## How to apply SOLID Principles in Angular

 According to oficial website, Angular is an application-design framework and development platform for creating efficient and sophisticated single-page apps.

-And SOLID are five design principles that can make software design more understandable, flexible, and maintainable.
-They could be used in any OOP language. - [Wikipedia](https://en.wikipedia.org/wiki/SOLID)
+And SOLID are five design principles that can make software design more understandable, flexible, maintainable, and can be used in any OOP language. - [Wikipedia](https://en.wikipedia.org/wiki/SOLID)

 Although Angular is not a language, it uses object-oriented programming (OOP) and those principles can be used to improve code structure, reusability, and maintainability of the apps builded with the framework .

-First, let's review these principals:
+First, let's review these principles:

-- S - Single Responsibility Principle: A class should have only one responsibility, and should be only one reason to change it.
-This principle can also be applicable to components, methods, etc...
+Single Responsibility Principle (SRP): A class should have only one responsibility, and there should be only one reason to change it.
+In Angular, this principle can also be applied to components, directives, pipes, services, or anything else.

-- O - Open-Closed Principle (OCP): A class/component/methods should be open for extension, but closed for modification.
+Open-Closed Principle (OCP): A component should be open for extension, but closed for modification.
+This means that the component should be able to be extended with new functionality without having to change the existing code.

-- L - Liskov Substitution Principle: Derived classes should be substitutable for their base classes.
+Liskov Substitution Principle (LSP): A subclass should be able to replace its base class without breaking the program.
+This means that the subclass should behave in the same way as the base class in all cases.

-- I - Interface Segregation Principle: Clients should not be forced to depend on interfaces they do not use.
+Interface Segregation Principle (ISP): No client should be forced to depend on methods it does not use.
+This means that interfaces should be designed to be as specific as possible, so that clients only have to depend on the methods that they need.

-- D - Dependency Inversion Principle: A class should depend upon abstraction (interface and abstract class), not concretions.
+Dependency Inversion Principle (DIP): Depend upon abstractions, not concretions.
+This means that components should depend on interfaces, not on specific implementations of those interfaces.
+This makes it easier to change the implementation of an interface without having to change the code that depends on it.

-Now, let's see how they are applied into a app.
+Now, let's see how this can be applied to an app.
 ___________________________________________________________________________________________________________________________________________

-(SRP) - Single Responsibility Principle:
+- Single Responsibility Principle (SRP):

 Problem: app.component has too many responsabilities.
-The header, main, and footer html elements were implemented in the same component.
+The header, main, and footer HTML elements were implemented in the same component.

 ![Problem](/solid/src/assets/imgs/single-responsibility-problem.png)